howtomakecerealtreats.com

 • Press down gently to flatten the mixture into an even layer.
 You don't want to crush the cereal.
 Plus if you compact it too much, the treats won't be as soft and chewy.

-• Then set the pan aside for at least 1 hour in order for the marshmallow cereal treats to cool before cutting into 16 squares.
+• Then set the pan aside for at least 1 hour in order for the marshmallow cereal treats to cool before cutting them into 16 squares.

 Microwave recipe: